ZhiweiFan94/ML-Physics-and-Beyond/README.md

 This repository is structured to provide a comprehensive overview of various aspects of machine learning and its applications.
 It includes the following sections:

+1. Physics-Informed Neural Networks (PINNs)
-1. Solving Nonlinear Systems with Numerical Algorithms

-	•	Fundamental Techniques: Implementation of mature numerical algorithms to solve nonlinear systems.
+	•	Solving Nonlinear Systems with Numerical Algorithms: Implementation of mature numerical algorithms to solve nonlinear systems.

-	•	Case Studies: Detailed examples of how numerical methods are applied to specific problems.

-	•	Documentation and Code: Comprehensive documentation and source code for numerical algorithms.

-3. Introducing Deep Learning to Solve Nonlinear Systems

-	•	Deep Learning Techniques: Exploration of various deep learning techniques and their application to nonlinear systems.
+	•	Introducing Deep Learning to Solve Nonlinear Systems: Exploration of various deep learning techniques and their application to nonlinear systems.

-	•	Practical Implementations: Examples of using TensorFlow, PyTorch, and other libraries to solve complex problems.

-	•	Comparative Analysis: Comparing the performance of numerical algorithms and deep learning approaches.

-5. Building an Interface for Predictive Use

-	•	User Interface Development: Creating an interface for users to upload time-space training data.
+	•	Building an Interface for Predictive Use: Creating an interface for users to upload time-space training data, using it for predictive modeling and analysis.
+	•	Case Studies and Examples: Detailed examples and practical implementations using TensorFlow and PyTorch.

+2. Algorithms

+	•	Fundamental Data Structures and Algorithms: Essential for efficient machine learning implementations.
+	•	Common Algorithms: Implementations of widely used algorithms such as k-Nearest Neighbors (k-NN), Random Forests, Convolutional Neural Networks (CNN), Decision Trees, etc.
-	•	Predictive Modeling: Using uploaded data for predictive modeling and analysis.
+	•	Examples and Explanations: Detailed explanations and practical examples for data processing and analysis.

+3. Kaggle Projects

+	•	Participation in Kaggle Competitions: Detailed notebooks and scripts from participation in various Kaggle competitions.
+	•	Exploratory Data Analysis and Feature Engineering: Steps and methodologies used in the preparation of datasets.
-	•	Integration and Deployment: Steps to integrate the interface with machine learning models and deploy the solution.
+	•	Model Building and Evaluation: Implementations and evaluations of different machine learning models using Kaggle datasets.

 ## Why Machine Learning?